Former Supreme Court, Singapore

-The Former Supreme Court Building (Bangunan Mahkamah Agung Lama, 最高法院大厦) is the former courthouse of the Supreme Court of Singapore.
-The court moved to a new building, where it began operations on 20 June 2005.
-Opened in 1939, former courthouse was the last structure built in the style of classical architecture in the former British colony.
-Together with the Former City Hall, the former courthouse has been converted for use as National Gallery Singapore; the complex opened in 2015.
+The Former Supreme Court building (Bangunan Mahkamah Agung Lama, 最高法院大厦) is the former courthouse of the Supreme Court of Singapore.
+Opened in 1939, the building was the last structure built in the style of classical architecture in the former British colony.
+On 20 June 2005, the Supreme Court moved to its current premises at 1 Supreme Court Lane, located behind the Former Supreme Court.

+Since 24 November 2015, the Former Supreme Court, combined with the Former City Hall, serves as the location of the National Gallery Singapore.

 History

 The Supreme Court building c.
 1970.

 On 1 April 1937, Sir Shenton Whitelegge Thomas, Governor of the Straits Settlements laid the original foundation stone of the Supreme Court Building.
 (At the time it was the largest foundation stone in the whole of Malaya.)
 Buried beneath the stone is a time capsule containing six Singaporean newspapers dated 31 March 1937, and a handful of coins of the Straits Settlements.
 The capsule is not due to be retrieved until the year 3000.

 The Supreme Court building was declared open on 3 August 1939 by Sir Shenton Thomas and handed over to the Chief Justice, Sir Percy McElwaine, on the same day.

 In 1946, after World War II, the building was the site of war crime trials of members of the Imperial Japanese Army for actions in Singapore during the war.

 After the court moved to a new building, the Former Supreme Court Building, together with the adjacent Former City Hall, was converted into use as the National Gallery Singapore, which opened in 2015.